molmod/psiflow/docs/index.md

 # Configuration
-The code excerpt shown above forwards individual training, sampling, and QM evaluation operations to Parsl `apps` whose execution is fully customizable by the user.
+When executing psiflow workflows, individual training, sampling, and QM evaluation operations are automatically organized in Parsl `apps`, whose execution is fully customizable by the user.
 For example, you could distribute all CP2K calculations to a local SLURM cluster, perform model training on a GPU from a Google Cloud instance, and forward the remaining phase space sampling and data processing operations to a single workstation in your local network.
 Naturally, Parsl tracks the dependencies between all objects and manages execution of the workflow in an asynchronous manner.
-Psiflow centralizes the execution configuration using an `ExecutionContext`.
+Psiflow centralizes all execution-level configuration options using an `ExecutionContext`.
 It forwards infrastructure-specific options within Parsl, such as the requested number of nodes per SLURM job or the specific Google Cloud instance to be use, to training, sampling, and QM evaluation operations to ensure they proceed as requested.